Posted By

 Nearly everyone experiences a headache at some point, and the pain can range from mild to debilitating.

-Sometimes, headaches are accompanied by pain and pressure in your brow and forehead, and cause nasal symptoms.
-Many people associate sinus and nasal symptoms with a sinus infection, also called sinusitis, or with an upper respiratory infection, a cold.
-They may say that they are experiencing a sinus headache.
+Sometimes, headaches are accompanied by pain and pressure in your brow and forehead and cause nasal symptoms.
+Many people associate sinus and nasal symptoms with a sinus infection, also called sinusitis, or with an upper respiratory infection, such as a cold.
+Someone may say that they're experiencing a sinus headache.
 But sinus and nasal symptoms often can signal something else: a migraine headache.

-The term "sinus headache" is not an actual medical diagnosis.
-Studies show that 90% of people with symptoms of a sinus headache are experiencing migraine headaches.
+The term "sinus headache" isn't an actual medical diagnosis.
+Studies show that 90% of people with sinus headache symptoms are experiencing migraine headaches.

 Migraines and headaches from sinusitis are easy to confuse because the signs and symptoms of the two types of headaches may overlap.
-Also, migraine headaches affect people differently and symptoms can change over time.
-This is why many who have had migraine headaches in the past are surprised when they begin having sinus and nasal symptoms with a migraine headache.
+Also, migraine headaches affect people differently, and symptoms can change over time.
+That is why many people who have had migraine headaches in the past are surprised when they begin having sinus and nasal symptoms with a migraine headache.

 These are a few ways you can tell whether your sinus and nasal symptoms are part of a sinus infection or part of a migraine headache: